-When buying a home in Spain, many buyers opt to take out a Spanish mortgage rather than funding the property purchase outright.
-Mortgages in Spain make a lot of sense as they not only help to manage currency risks but also increase your available budget, allowing you to target a higher property price and secure a better home or investment opportunity.
+When buying a home in Spain, many buyers opt to take out a Spanish mortgage rather than paying for the property outright.
+Mortgages in Spain make a lot of sense, as they not only help manage currency risk but also increase your available budget, allowing you to target a higher property price and secure a better home or investment opportunity.

 You may feel that your cash budget doesn’t stretch to get you the property you really want.
-But by taking out a mortgage, you may be able to increase your overall purchase price budget, giving you access to higher-value properties or more desirable locations than if you paid entirely in cash.
+But by taking out a mortgage to buy in Spain, you may be able to increase your overall purchase price budget, giving you access to higher-value properties or more desirable locations than if you paid entirely in cash.

 Suppose you purchase property for investment, and you wish to receive a rental return.
 In that case, it’s worth considering buying a better property in a more desirable location.
-These types of properties are more likely to attract stronger rental demand and achieve better yields that enable your investment to work harder for you in the short and long term.
+These types of properties are more likely to attract stronger rental demand and achieve better yields.
+So, using a mortgage to stretch your budget means your investment works harder in the short and long term.
+Bear in mind that the rent you receive from the property should help pay your monthly mortgage payments.
+This will help your initial investment grow as the mortgage debt reduces.

 5. Maintain Financial Flexibility

 Raising mortgage finance against unencumbered Spanish properties is almost impossible, making these properties very illiquid.
-This means that the property would normally have to be sold to release quick cash against it for any reason, apart from home improvements.
+This means the property would normally have to be sold to release quick cash against it for any reason, except home improvements.

 Some specialised lenders can do this type of lending, but they tend to be more expensive than high-street options, which do not offer this at all.
-We receive many enquiries from cash buyers desperate to release funds to sort out issues back home or invest in other projects or investments, but they come to realise that they should have bought with a mortgage in Spain, thereby not tying up their cash.
+We receive many enquiries from cash buyers who want to release funds to address issues back home or invest in other projects, but they later realise they should have bought with a mortgage in Spain, thereby not tying up their cash.

 It can take a long time to sell a property in Spain, just like in any other country.
-Property is not a very liquid asset like bonds and shares because it cannot be sold within minutes.
-It can take several months.
+Property is not a very liquid asset like bonds and shares because it cannot be sold within minutes – sometimes it can take several months.

 6. Localise the Debt to Spain

 The debt is against the asset in the country where the asset is held, i.e. Spain.
-This is a good idea mainly because if there were an issue in your home country, the lending would remain in Spain, and it would be difficult for the Spanish lender to raise a concern in the country where you are resident.
+This is a good idea mainly because if there were an issue in your home country, the lending would remain in Spain, and it would be difficult for the Spanish lender to raise a concern in the country where you’re a resident.

 7. Gain an Extra Layer of Legal Protection

-Spanish banks will do their own legal due diligence against the property, meaning that if the bank will not lend against the property, it probably isn’t worth buying, and it may even have legal issues, such as not being properly registered.
+Spanish banks will do their own legal due diligence on the property, meaning that if they won’t lend against it, it probably isn’t worth buying, and may even have legal issues, such as not being properly registered.
 This offers you, the buyer, an extra layer of security when you purchase.

 8. Enjoy Flexible Repayment Options